 Hall Presidents’ Council

 The Hall Presidents Council of the University of Notre Dame is the arm of the Student Union representing campus residential life.
-The Council is made up of past and present Hall Presidents and Vice Presidents of the twenty-nine residence halls.
+The Council is made up of past and present Hall Presidents and Vice Presidents of the thirty undergraduate residential communities.
 The Hall Presidents Council is the body responsible for planning, funding, and executing residence hall events.
 Through weekly meetings, current student leaders identify and promote best practices in planning events for the residential community of Notre Dame.

 Student Union Senate

 The MBA Association is responsible for acting as a liaison to, and a representative of, all Notre Dame MBA students and alumni, the University of Notre Dame community, and the greater global MBA community at large.
 The MBAA is responsible for activities, programs, and initiatives for the Notre Dame MBA community, including students, students’ families, faculty, and administrators.
 All activities of the MBAA are conducted to serve and better promote the Notre Dame MBA Program and its constituencies.

 The Student Bar Association (SBA) is the student government at the Law School; all students are considered members.
 The association performs various tasks related to student life, both social and academic, such as orientation, appointment of students to various committees, fundraising, intramural athletics and several social functions throughout the year.
 More generally, the officers attempt to represent student interests in any matter of sufficient importance.
 At the national level, the association is a member of the Law Student Division of the American Bar Association.